 Greater steps need to be taken to combat this increasing national issue.
 The Australian Law Reform Commission and the Law Council of Australia have proposed that a national registration for enduring documentation be established and that a national plan be implemented to bring further awareness to the community.
 As legal professionals, we have a responsibility to raise awareness and prevent such abuses from occurring to our vulnerable elderly citizens.
 Simple steps such as letting victims know that they are not alone, and that they can seek assistance, can go a long way.
 Legal practitioners ultimately need to be more vigilant and take greater care when handling will and estate matters.

 If you or someone you know has experienced any form of financial abuse, please contact Stephens & Tozer today.
-If you wish to take preventative measures to safeguard you or a loved one from financial elder abuse, our team are ready to assist you.
+If you wish to take preventative measures to safeguard you or a loved one from financial elder abuse, our team, including a Wills and Estates Lawyer, are ready to assist you.

 Melanie Kirupairajah is undertaking placement at Stephens & Tozer, gaining experience in a wide range of legal practice areas.
 Stephens & Tozer regularly advise their clients on how to protect their assets, and assist with preparing the documents to do so.
 If you require assistance, please contact our friendly team at Stephens & Tozer today.